-San Jose has a very different vibe to the rest of the popular destinations in Costa Rica.
+San Jose has a very different vibe from the rest of the popular destinations in Costa Rica.
 Other places live and breathe the Costa Rican ‘Pura Vida’ way of life.
 San Jose isn’t quite there yet.

 It’s a safe enough city, but you do need to keep your wits about you.
 Make sure to not walk around by yourself at night, and keep an eye on your surroundings and bag at all times.
-Pick pockets see tourists as easy targets.
+Pickpockets see tourists as easy targets.

-Picking an area where to stay in San Jose is easy.
+Picking an area to stay in San Jose is easy.
 Exactly what we like to hear when planning a trip!

 There are a number of different neighbourhoods within San Jose, but we’d recommend staying in the centre, around San Jose Central Market.